Quantum spin systems on infinite lattices: Infinite systems

 \chapter{Infinite systems}

 With the preparations from the previous chapter we are now in a position to discuss the main topic of interest: quantum spin systems with infinitely many sites.
 We will first consider an explicit example, showing that inequivalent representations appear in a natural way.
 Then we discuss the appropriate mathematical framework to discuss spin systems with infinitely many sites.
 After that we discuss how to describe dynamics in this setting, and how to define equilibrium and ground states.
+At the end we consider another example: Kitaev's toric code in the thermodynamic limit.

 Although we only consider discrete spin systems here, most of the techniques generalise to more complicated systems.
 For example, instead of spin systems we can consider systems with at each site a separable Hilbert space.
 Or we can consider continuous systems and define, for example, creation and annihilation operators to obtain Fock space.
 This is the appropriate setting to discuss many-body quantum systems.
 Furthermore, one can consider the algebraic approach to quantum field theory~\cite{MR1405610}.
-This aims to give an axiomatic and mathematically fully rigorous description of quantum field theories.
+The goal there is to give an axiomatic and mathematically fully rigorous description of quantum field theories.
+The main points are reviewed in Chapter~\ref{ch:aqft}.
+We will also see how ideas from algebraic quantum field theory (or \emph{local quantum physics}, as which it also is known) can be applied to spin systems with infinitely many sites.